Do You Really Need to Build Your Own Website?

 - It can be downright intimidating.
 Some people prefer more of a launch pad.

 Option 2.
 Use a Website Builder

-No matter which option you choose, all of the builders works in basically the same way.
-Set up an account – most have free and paid plans depending on what features you plan to use – and start with a template based on the way you envision your website.
+No matter which option you choose, all of the builders work in basically the same way.
+Set up an account – most have free templates and paid plans depending on what features you plan to use – and start with a template based on the way you envision your website.